AppGosu/Arduino-android-Library/README.md

 ==============
 Only arduino IDE, no eclipse, no android SDK (make your own app!)

-Arduno-android-Library for AppGosu
+Arduino-android-Library for AppGosu

-makes android app using this library.
+Desing your onw android app using this library.

 no eclipse, no android SDK